-4. Property, Plant and Equipment (AS-10):
+7. Property, Plant and Equipment (AS 10):

-- 4.1 The bank follows the cost model for determining the gross carrying amount of Premises and for other assets. - 4.2 Property, Plant and Equipment (PPE), are carried at cost less accumulated depreciation and impairment if any.
-Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the asset. - 4.3 Deprecation is charged on PPE on a straight line method at the rates considered appropriate and based on the estimate of the remaining useful lives of such assets by the management.
+- 7.1 The bank follows the cost model for determining the gross carrying amount of Premises and for other assets. - 7.2 Property, Plant and Equipment (PPE), are carried at cost less accumulated depreciation and impairment if any.
+Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the asset and is net of GST Input Tax Credit to the extent it is availed by the Bank. - 7.3 Deprecation is charged on PPE on a straight line method at the rates considered appropriate and based on the estimate of the remaining useful lives of such assets by the management.
 The rates charged are as given below:

 Premises (including strong room) - 5%

 Furniture & Fixtures - 10%

-Steel & Cupboards - 15%
+Furniture & Fixtures (Aluminum panels/ Steel Furniture etc.) - 15%

 Office Equipments / Civil Work @ Leased Premises - 20%

 Computers - 33.33%

 Vehicles - 20%

 Computer Software (Intangible Assets) - 33.33%

-- 4.4 Premises, Vehicles and Computer Software are stated at historical cost less accumulated depreciation.
-Furniture & Fixtures and Computers are stated at their written down values. - 4.5 Depreciation on assets, purchased during the year, is provided for the entire year if the asset is put to use before 30th September, otherwise it is provided at 50% of the normal rate.
-No depreciation is charged on assets sold during the year. - 4.6 Fixed Assets at employees residence are depreciated at the rates as prescribed in Para 4.3. - 4.7 In accordance with the transitional provisions of AS10, the amount outstanding in the revaluation reserve ₹13,577.37 lac has been adjusted against the carrying amount of the assets (i.e. premises).
+- 7.4 Premises, Vehicles and Computer Software are stated at historical cost less accumulated depreciation.
+Furniture & Fixtures and Computers are stated at their written down values. - 7.5 Depreciation on assets, purchased during the year, is provided for the entire year if the asset is put to use before 30th September, otherwise it is provided at 50% of the normal rate.
+No depreciation is charged on assets sold during the year. - 7.6 Fixed Assets at employees residence are depreciated at the rates as prescribed in Para 7.3. - 7.7 Fixed assets which have been fully depreciated but are still in use, are carried in the books at ₹1/-.